All Episodes

 And there never were Palestinians.

-The right of return is the only thing left to negotiate over, and it really isn't possible to negotiate since it would effectively spell the end of Israelis since we're talking about five, six million people.
+So now that Obama has taken away Israel's borders chip by himself asserting that Israel returned to its 1967 borders, the right of return is the only thing left to negotiate over, and it really isn't possible to negotiate since it would effectively spell the end of Israel as a nation since we're talking about five, six million people.

 It's a little flawed, but it still works.

-The Cuban exile community in Miami firmly believes that if the Castro regime ever is done away with defeated sent packing, they have the right to return to what was their property, both land and assets in Cuba that nobody else gets it.
+The Cuban exile community in Miami firmly believes that if the Castro regime ever is done away with defeated scent packing, they have the right to return to what was their property, both land and assets in Cuba, that nobody else gets it.

 You could also call that a right of return, although that's not a formal negotiating term, obviously, but it's the same point.

-They would, and they are operating under that belief system that if Cuba ever does go free again, at first dibs on what was Cuba is theirs.
+They would, and they are operating under that belief system that if Cuba ever does go free again, that first dibs on what was Cuba is theirs.

 For those of you who smoke Cuban cigars, we can give you a similar analogy.

-A lot of people assume that if the embargo is to be left, let's say the embargo's lifted, and the Cuban regime is still there.
+A lot of people assume that if the embargo is to be, let's say the embargo is lifted and the Cuban regime is still there.

 People assume that Cuban manufactured cigars will simply all of a sudden show up in tobacco stores.